ivy-llc/ivy/docs/partial_source/contributing/6_handling_devices.rst

         device: torch.device,
     ) -> Tensor:

-This makes it clear that these framework-specific functions are only enterred into once the correct :code:`device` has been determined.
+This makes it clear that these backend-specific functions are only enterred into once the correct :code:`device` has been determined.

-However, the :code:`device` argument for functions listed in `NON_WRAPPED_FUNCTIONS`_ or `NON_DEV_WRAPPED_FUNCTIONS`_ are **not** handled by `_function_w_arrays_dtype_n_dev_handled`_, and so these defaults must be handled by the framework-specific implementations themselves, by calling :code:`ivy.default_device` internally.
+However, the :code:`device` argument for functions listed in `NON_WRAPPED_FUNCTIONS`_ or `NON_DEV_WRAPPED_FUNCTIONS`_ are **not** handled by `_function_w_arrays_dtype_n_dev_handled`_, and so these defaults must be handled by the backend-specific implementations themselves, by calling :code:`ivy.default_device` internally.